derektypist/pangrams/README.md

 As a user, if I submit the text 'The quick brown fox jumps over the lazy dog', I expect this text to be a pangram.

+As a user, if I submit the text 'ABCDEFGHIJKLMNOPQRSTUVWXYZ;, I expect this text to be a pangram.

 As a user, if I submit the text 'torch', I expect this text is not a pangram.

 ## Information Architecture